 It was when we came out of the cafe and were getting ready to walk again that AC/DC came on.
 I plugged one earbud into Dave’s ear so he could hear what I was listening to and he said, “No wonder you are walking so fast!”
 Once we got around the corner where no one could see me, I felt the urge to dance.
 Boots and poles moved in time with “I’m T.N.T. …I’m dynamite …watch me explode…” and helped get us to our destination in record time.
 Now I have new appreciation for AC/DC!

 I felt so much better that, when I passed a man who was also wearing earbuds I smiled, pointed to his earbuds and mine and gave him two thumbs up.
-Later after we had settled into our albergue, we went down for a cerveza and sat with him.
+Later, after settling into our albergue, we went down for a cerveza and sat with him.
 He is Richard from Hamburg, Germany.
 He made a comment about how fast I was walking, so I said it had to do with my fast music.
 He was listening to slower John Denver music, so no wonder I passed him!

 Back at the beginning of our day before leaving the hotel we met a woman from Vancouver who had walked part of the optional riverside route to Villalcazar (our Day 24) the day after we did.
 The rain had turned the path to mud and she had no choice but to cut over to the main route alongside the highway.
 What a difference one day makes.
 It was a lovely route to take in the sunshine but certainly not in the rain.

 We were forwarned to have breakfast before leaving Carrion or to bring food with us since there are no cafes before Caldadilla de la Cueza, 16.1 km away.
 We paid attention to that advice and enjoyed a big, healthy breakfast at our hotel before heading out.